ajduncan/nsvm/README.md

 ## Running the Simulation Manually ##

-The manet simulation is defined interactively (if desired) by running `ns manet.tcl' in the simulation folder.
+The network simulation is defined interactively (if desired) by running `ns simulation.tcl' in the simulation folder.

     $ vagrant ssh

     $ cd /vagrant/simulation
-	$ ns manet.tcl
+	$ ns simulation.tcl

 ## Results ##